DNS for Services and Pods

 busybox-1.default-subdomain.my-namespace.svc.cluster-domain.example”.
 DNS serves an

-A record at that name, pointing to the Pod’s IP.
+A or AAAA record at that name, pointing to the Pod’s IP.
 Both pods “

 The Endpoints object can specify the